All Episodes

 And it's only through censorship and threats and murder and blackmail that Israel is able to even continue to have any power at all over the United States.

-And also, you know, the Schofield Bible brainwashing of uh several generations into thinking that Israel can do no wrong.
+And also, you know, the Schofield Bible brainwashing of several generations into thinking that Israel can do no wrong.

-You know, the the Ted Cruz Bible school approach.
+The Ted Cruz Bible school approach.

 Like, if we bless Israel, then we shall be blessed.